sphireinc/Quarry/README.md

 Quarry is useful today for explicit SQL composition, dynamic filters, safe sorting, raw SQL fragments with bound arguments, and optional scanning helpers.

-See [docs/status.md](docs/status.md) for the current implementation snapshot, [CHANGELOG.md](CHANGELOG.md) for release history, and [ROADMAP.md](ROADMAP.md) for the direction Quarry is taking, and the directions it is intentionally avoiding.
+See [docs/status.md](docs/status.md) for the current implementation snapshot, [CHANGELOG.md](CHANGELOG.md) for release history, and [ROADMAP.md](ROADMAP.md) for where Quarry is headed, and where it intentionally is not.

 ## Examples